djeada/Frontend-Notes/notes/09_project_structure.md

 Explanation:

-- Contains all CSS files.
-Dividing styles into multiple files like `reset.css`, `typography.css`, and `layout.css` helps in managing and maintaining styles efficiently.
-The `themes` folder can store different themes for easy theme switching.
+- The **css** folder contains all CSS files, including reset.css, typography.css, layout.css, navigation.css, ui_elements.css, forms.css, media_queries.css, and theme-specific styles like dark_theme.css and light_theme.css.
-- Holds all JavaScript files.
-Organizing scripts into `components` (reusable UI elements) and `services` (like API calls) improves code reusability and readability.
+- The **js** folder holds JavaScript files such as main.js, utils.js, component scripts like header.js, footer.js, sidebar.js, and service scripts like api.js.
-- Stores all HTML files.
-Separating common elements into `partials` (like `header.html` and `footer.html`) avoids duplication and simplifies updates.
+- The **views** folder stores HTML files including index.html, about.html, contact.html, and partials like header.html, footer.html, and navigation.html.
-- Contains all static assets like images, fonts, and videos, keeping the project organized and making asset management straightforward.
+- The **assets** folder includes static assets like images, fonts, and videos, organized into respective subfolders for easy management.
-- Used for static data files (like JSON) that can be used for testing or as a data source for the application.
+- The **data** folder is used for static data files like sample_data.json, which can serve as data sources or for testing purposes.
-- Includes all test scripts, promoting test-driven development and ensuring code reliability.
+- The **tests** folder contains test scripts like test_suite.js to ensure the reliability and functionality of the code.
-- Contains documentation, guides, and any other relevant project information.
+- The **docs** folder holds documentation and project guides, including README.md, to assist team members and contributors.
-- The main entry point of your web application.
+- The root **index.html** serves as the main entry point of the web application, initializing and loading necessary resources.

 Best Practices:

-- Before deploying to production, bundle and minify your CSS and JavaScript files using tools like Webpack or Gulp to reduce load times and improve performance.
+- Bundle and minify CSS and JavaScript files before deploying to production using tools like Webpack or Gulp to reduce load times and enhance performance.
-- Use templating engines (like EJS, Handlebars, or Pug) to automate the inclusion of partials and reduce redundancy in your HTML files.
+- Use templating engines such as EJS, Handlebars, or Pug to automate the inclusion of partials and minimize redundancy in HTML files.
-- Keep development and production environments separate, with appropriate configurations for each, to enhance security and performance.
+- Maintain separate development and production environments with appropriate configurations to improve security and performance.
-- Utilize Git or another version control system to track changes, collaborate with others, and maintain a history of your project.
+- Utilize Git or another version control system to track changes, collaborate with team members, and preserve the project history.
-- Implement linters (like ESLint for JavaScript and Stylelint for CSS) to maintain code quality and consistency.
+- Implement linters like ESLint for JavaScript and Stylelint for CSS to ensure code quality and consistency across the project.
-- Regularly update your documentation to reflect changes in the project, making it easier for others to understand and contribute.
+- Regularly update documentation to reflect project changes, making it easier for others to understand and contribute.

 ### Boilerplates